Nationwide protests against immigration raids escalate, leading to arrests and curfews

 Kehoe called his decision a "precautionary measure" and did not provide specific troop levels or duties.

-Sophia Tareen in Chicago; Alanna Durkin Richer in Washington; Curt Anderson in Tampa, Florida; Jacques Billeaud in Phoenix; David Lieb in Jefferson City, Missouri; Rio Yamat in Las Vegas; Mark Thiessen in Anchorage, Alaska; and Lisa Baumann and Gene Johnson in Seattle contributed.
+Sophia Tareen in Chicago; Alanna Durkin Richer in Washington, D.C.; Curt Anderson in Tampa, Florida; David Lieb in Jefferson City, Missouri; and Mark Thiessen in Anchorage, Alaska, contributed.

 More News